abidrahmank/OpenCV2-Python-Tutorials/README.md

 This repo contains tutorials on OpenCV-Python library using new cv2 interface

+** IMP - This tutorial is meant for OpenCV 3x version.
+Not OpenCV 2x **
+** IMP - This tutorial is meant for OpenCV 3x version.
+Not OpenCV 2x **
+** IMP - This tutorial is meant for OpenCV 3x version.
+Not OpenCV 2x **
+** IMP - This tutorial is meant for OpenCV 3x version.
+Not OpenCV 2x **
+** IMP - This tutorial is meant for OpenCV 3x version.
+Not OpenCV 2x **

 Contents
 ----------
 * source : contains the original source of docs in markup language